NWC’s Vice President Garth Jackson | Special Press Briefing - July 16, 2025

 There are also different ways of measuring drought but all of them have negative implications for potable water systems.
 While drought is often used inter-changeably with dry season, the two are not necessarily the same.
 Dry seasons, when they occur as expected and to the degree expected, are not droughts.
 Similarly, rain may indeed fall during a wet season, but if it is below 60% of what was expected based on 30-year historical trends, you may indeed have a drought in the middle of a supposed wet season.
+Jamaica’s dry seasons when we receive the least amount of rainfall are usually from December to April and again in July going into August.
+Usually, Jamaica’s two wet seasons are May-June and September-November.

 Droughts are caused by well below normal rainfall as a result of irregularities in weather patterns (including global warming, climate change, El Nino and other weather phenomena).
 Localized droughts may also be exacerbated by poor environmental and development practices including issues like de-forestation, watershed degradation and over-use or pollution of water sources.

 Many of NWC’s major projects include a component that aims at building resilience and reducing the likely impact of emergencies like drought.
-Over recent years the NWC has undertaken major projects like the 8.5MGD Groundwater Aquifer Recharge Project, the recently completed Kingston and St. Andrew (KSA) Non Revenue Water (NRW) Reduction Project, the Spanish Town Road Pipeline Replacement Project, and a slew of smaller projects in every parish islandwide to protect existing water sources, develop larger, more drought-resistant water supply systems, replace existing old and inefficient infrastructure, interconnect more water supply systems for improved manageability and various sewerage projects to protect the underground water supplies have all contributed in some way to building resilience.
+Over recent years the NWC has undertaken major projects like the 8.5MGD Groundwater Aquifer Recharge Project, the Kingston and St. Andrew (KSA) Non Revenue Water (NRW) Reduction Project, the Spanish Town Road Pipeline Replacement Project, and a slew of smaller projects in every parish islandwide to protect existing water sources, develop larger, more drought-resistant water supply systems, replace existing old and inefficient infrastructure, interconnect more water supply systems for improved manageability and various sewerage projects to protect the underground water supplies have all contributed in some way to building resilience.
+The major mains replacement initiatives along several road corridors such as Constant Spring Road, Hagley Park Road, Barbican Road and the South Coast Highway Improvement Project along with the NWA has also contributed to improved drought resilience.

 Everyone can make a difference in 4 main ways.